pipogood/BMI-SSVEP-2025/README.md

 # Real-time BCI Close-Open eye and SSVEP with Python

 Basic example for demonstration, Close-Open eye and 2 classes, SSVEP classification based threshold to send a command to the robot.
+EEG device: Emotiv epocX LSL streaming with 128 Hz

 ![Project Screenshot](Screenshot.png)